We use cookies on this site to enhance your user experience. Do You agree?

 2. Oral Exam

-Interviews are held online in English and focus on the discussion and critical analysis of the selected papers:
+Interviews are conducted online in English and focus on the discussion and critical analysis of selected papers.
+Papers address the same topic from different methodological perspectives, reflecting the interdisciplinary spirit of Cognitive Science.

 • De Baene, W., et al. (2015).
 Brain Circuit for Cognitive Control Is Shared by Task and Language Switching.
 Journal of Cognitive Neuroscience, 27(9), 1752–1765.